RichardOtter/RichardOtter.github.io/RM_Utilities_Release_History.md

 ## RM Utilities Release History

-Utilities were released individually along with a self extracting archive version that allowed users to run the utility without having to install Python.
+Before 2023-12-01, utilities were released individually along with a self extracting archive version that allowed users to run the utility without having to install Python.
-It was brought to my attention, that most of these releases were being flagged as malware.
+It was brought to my attention, that most of these releases were being mistakenly flagged as malware.
 After a couple of attempts, decision was to release just the python text scripts and require the installation of Python run time.
 In addition, all scripts are now released in one zip file.